vwkd/code-system/src/languages/rust/memory.md

 ## Slice

-- reference to part of a collection, e.g. array, vec, etc.
+- reference to fixed-size part of a collection, e.g. array, vec, etc.
 - can think of as view or window into data
 - points to data directly, but still tied to existing variable?!?